 Every factual claim in this article, with its source.

-Claim: Fortune published data showing 66% of CEOs plan to freeze or cut hiring through the rest of 2026.
+Claim: Fortune reported that 66% of CEOs plan to freeze or cut hiring through the rest of 2026.
+Source: Fortune, March 18, 2026.
+CEO survey on AI investment and hiring strategy.
+Specific URL not captured.
+Verify before re-promotion.

-Unsourced statements (Jay's opinion or lived experience): All prescriptive claims about design leadership strategy; the characterisation of specific product failure examples; the framing of AI as a force multiplier requiring human judgment; RUONALIM client observations.
+Unsourced statements (Jay's opinion or lived experience): All prescriptive claims about design leadership strategy; characterisation of specific product failure examples; the framing of AI as a force multiplier requiring human judgment; the agency client observations.
 These are Jay's points of view, not third-party data.